-Trapper Peaks, in the Bitterroot Mountains
+Trapper Peaks, Bitterroot Mountains

 On September 7, 1805, the day after they left the Salish people at Ross's Hole, the Corps proceeded north down the Bitterroot River valley.
 "The foot of the Snow toped mountains approach near the river on the left," wrote Clark.
 Among the more awe-inspiring features on the western skyline was the profile of the three rugged Trapper Peaks, the highest mountain in the entire Bitterroot Range.
 At 10,157 feet, it's not high in comparison with some of the pinnacles of the Colorado or Canadian Rockies, but nonetheless the Bitterroots presented the most challenging terrain the Corps encountered, and–fortunately for those who value wilderness for its own sake–it has changed but little since then.